-Multi-location healthcare groups face a fundamental question when building recall programs: should patient outreach be automated, handled by live agents, or a combination of both?
+Multi-location healthcare groups face a fundamental question when building their recall campaign framework: should patient outreach be automated, handled by live agents, or a combination of both?
 Research shows the answer depends on patient demographics, appointment type, and operational scale.
 Live phone calls achieve 32% completion rates compared to 17% for automated texts in preventive care contexts, yet automation costs 55-65% less per message.
 This guide presents the data and decision framework operations leaders need to choose the right approach.

-The Core Question: Efficiency vs. Effectiveness
+What Is the Core Question: Efficiency vs. Effectiveness?

 The automated vs human recall debate centers on a tradeoff between scalability and conversion rates.

-• One study found automated texting reduced acute care resource use by 41% compared to phone interventions for post-discharge follow-up
+The efficiency argument for automation: Text messaging costs 55-65% less per message than phone calls.
+Automated systems reach more patients with less staff time.
+One study found automated texting reduced acute care resource use by 41% compared to phone interventions for post-discharge follow-up.

 The research suggests neither approach wins universally.
 The optimal choice depends on specific factors.

-Research-Backed Comparison: When Each Approach Works
+When Does Each Approach Work Best?

-When Automated Recall Outperforms Human Outreach
+When Does Automated Recall Outperform Human Outreach?

 Research identifies specific scenarios where automation delivers superior results: